Dr. A. (Alberto) Pérez de Alba Ortíz

 Surrogate modelling of iron at Earth’s inner core extreme conditions by quantum simulations and machine learning

-MSc Computational Science project: Jari Hoffmann
+Alumnus MSc Computational Science: Jari Hoffmann

 Collaborators: S. Talavera-Soza (Institute of Geophysics and Planetary Physics, UC San Diego).